The Purim spiel inspired by Mean Girls, the hottest musical on Broadway

 - The complete script of Mean Persians: The Purim Musical, in both Word and PDF formats

 - The "express" edition of Mean Persians, a carefully abridged script for congregations that need a shorter running time

 - Downloadable karaoke-type backing tracks for each of the songs

 - A graphic file of the Mean Persians pink carpet logo, in JPG and PNG formats, for your use in promotional material

 - The Mean Persians Production Guide, in both Word and PDF formats – a brief guidebook containing character and set descriptions, a list of props for each scene, ideas for doing sets and costumes on a dollar-store budget, and suggestions for how you can stage the show on a typical bimah!

 You also receive access to the Mean Persians Production Forum, an online discussion board where congregations that have chosen Mean Persians can share their ideas and production tips with each other, and with the author.

 Q: How do we contact you?

 You can contact our dedicated Mean Persians team – in other words, you can email me – at email@example.com.
 Before or after you order, I'll gladly answer questions and will remain available to you throughout your production.

-This Purim spiel was written out of love for Judaism, Purim, and Mean Girls, and for absolutely no personal gain or benefit from Mean Persians or from your donation.
+This Purim spiel was written out of love for Judaism, Purim, and Mean Girls, and not for profit.
+I receive absolutely no personal gain or benefit from Mean Persians or from your donation.

-When you order Mean Persians, we request a charitable donation made directly to Congregation Beth Or in the recommended amount of
+When you order Mean Persians, I request a charitable donation made directly to Congregation Beth Or in the recommended amount of

-And one more thing: after your show, we sincerely request that you send us a video.
+And one more thing: after your show, I sincerely request that you send us a video.
 We would love to see what you do!

 "Apex Predator"(inspiration for "The King's Top Minister" in Mean Persians)

 "I'd Rather Be Me"(inspiration for "You'll Have to Kill Me" in Mean Persians)